Curriculum, Teaching and Learning

 This program involves two years of full-time study leading to a Master of Teaching (MT) degree.
 Upon successful completion of this program, students will be recommended to the Ontario College of Teachers for an Ontario Teachers' Certificate of Qualification, which qualifies them to teach in either the Primary and Junior (P/J) divisions, the Junior and Intermediate (J/I) divisions, or the Intermediate and Senior (I/S) divisions of Ontario schools.

-The program includes: formal coursework, teaching and research seminars, and practice teaching.
+The program includes coursework and practice teaching.

 The 20-month program is normally completed on a full-time basis in 5 terms: